 2. Teeth Grinding

-If you grind your teeth at night, you will activate the sternocleidomastoid muscle, and it will build up tension and lead to neck pain.
-When it comes to seeing if you grind your teeth, you can ask your dentist next time you see him or her on how things look when it comes to your teeth and based upon their wear pattern.
+If you grind your teeth at night, you will activate the sternocleidomastoid muscle, which will build up tension and lead to neck pain.
+When it comes to seeing if you grind your teeth, you can ask your dentist the next time you see them how things look when it comes to your teeth based upon their wear pattern.

 3. Look at Your Mat Work

-If you work out, and you’re doing any type of abdominal work on your back or crunch work, the sternocleidomastoid muscle has to work hard to keep your head in neutral while going through that crunch movement.
-If your deep stabilizers in the neck don’t have the proper activation, endurance and strength, the larger muscles will override and do the bulk of the work.
-If you are doing V-sit ups, if you’re doing some type of crunch, full sit-ups and you feel tension throughout that area, look at your technique.
-Work on keeping your head neutral with the rest of your body, especially your upper body.
-If you have some difficulty swallowing or if you feel any pain in your windpipe, have yourself checked out by a medical practitioner as it can be a sign of something more serious.
+If you work out and do any abdominal work on your back or crunch work, the sternocleidomastoid muscle has to work hard to keep your head neutral while going through that crunch movement.
+When the deep stabilizers in your neck lack proper activation, endurance, and strength, the larger muscles will take over and perform most of the work.
+If you are doing V-sit-ups, doing some crunch, full sit-ups, and feeling tension throughout that area, look at your technique.
+Keep your head neutral with the rest of your body, especially your upper body.
+If you have difficulty swallowing or feel any pain in your windpipe, check yourself out with a medical practitioner, as it can be a sign of something more serious.
 You can also support your neck by going through this movement.

-Begin in an upright standing position, maintain proper alignment with your head, shoulders, and hips.
-Bring one hand either cupping the back of your head or neck, taking some of the weight on your head and to give the sternocleidomastoid muscle some break.
+Begin in an upright standing position, and maintain proper alignment with your head, shoulders, and hips.
+Bring one hand either cupping the back of your head or neck, taking some of the weight on your head, and giving the sternocleidomastoid muscle some break.
 Hold this position for a couple of seconds.
 Return to the starting position and repeat the movement as needed.

 Exercises for Front Neck Pain